brave-experiments/Mjolnir/README.md

+## Getting started

+To run project locally type:

+`bin/run`

+> Also see CONTRIBUTING.md

 ## Aim:

 - To create DevOps tooling to enable the Brave team rapidly deploy Ethereum Proof of Authority (PoA) clusters across different Ethereum Clients for the purpose of performance testing.